sstuti4/Openlane-Sky130-workshop/README.md

 # 5. Day 4: Timing Analysis using OpenSTA, Clock Tree Synthesis & Signal Integrity

+Topic of Delay tables explored on Day 5.
+I learned that delay and output transition values of any particular cell are calculated with the help of values of *input transition* and *output load* values.
+Delay table and output transition table of a cell contain different value for each combination of input trans and output load, represented in form of lookup tables in liberty file.
+With the help of interpolation and extrapolation the values of point in range can also be calculated for precise result.

+ADD SETUP/HOLD

 # LAB

 **sky130_fd_sc_hd File containing layer information of Cell**